gojoychain/documentation/docs/connect-to-node-metamask.md

         New RPC URL: (see Metadata section)
         ChainID: (see Metadata section)
         Symbol: GEC
-        Nickname: Ghuchain
+        Nickname: Gojoychain

 7. Click the `Save` button
-8. You should now be connected to the Ghuchain client!
+8. You should now be connected to the Gojoychain client!